KenKundert/engfmt/README.rst

 optional.
 With the scale factor being optional, the meaning of some specifications can be ambiguous.
 For example, '1m' may represent 1 milli or it may represent 1 meter.
 Similarly, '1meter' my represent 1 meter or 1 milli-eter.
-To allow you to avoid this ambiquity, *engfmt* accepts '_' as the unity scale factor.
+To allow you to avoid this ambiguity, *engfmt* accepts '_' as the unity scale factor.
 In this way '1_m' is unambiguously 1 meter.
 You can instruct *engfmt* to output '_' as the unity scale factor by specifying the *unity* argument to *set_preferences*: